dereuromark/cakephp-tools/docs/Shims.md

 # Migration from 2.x to 3.x: Shims
-Shims ease migration as complete parts of the code, such as validation and other model property settings can be reused immediatelly without refactoring them right away.
+Shims ease migration as complete parts of the code, such as validation and other model property settings can be reused immediately without refactoring them right away.

+See the [Shim plugin](https://github.com/dereuromark/cakephp-shim) for details.

 Note: It does not hurt to have them, if you don't use them.
 The overhead is minimal.

 ## Model
-The following can be used in 3.x via shim support:
+The following can be used in 3.x (mainly via Shim plugin support):

 ### Table
 - $order property